thilomueller/mqt-yaqs/README.md

 # YAQS
 YAQS (pronounced "yaks" like the animals) is a Python library, primarily focused on simulating open quantum systems, noisy quantum circuits, and designing realistic quantum hardware.
-This repository follows a “src/” layout to keep the code organized and testable.

 ## Features
 - **Simulation of Open Quantum Systems**: Simulate large-scale open quantum systems with a paralellized implementation using the Tensor Jump Method (TJM)